Refine

 Artificial Intelligence (AI) will be one of the key technologies driving the future competitiveness of numerous industries.
 However, the term "AI" is defined in a variety of ways.
 AI could be understood as an umbrella term for technologies and systems that carry out tasks otherwise only executable with human intelligence.
 This requires specific skills that fall into the broad categories of "Sense", "Comprehend", "Act" and "Learn".
 Through machine learning, modern AI systems can be trained to adapt to changes in their environment, self-optimise and hence achieve better results than earlier versions of AI systems that were based on clearly defined, pre-programmed rules.
 Based on AI methods, rational and autonomous agents can be developed that collect and analyse relevant information from their environments, come to optimal conclusions based on certain performance parameters and eventually perform physical actions (e.g. robotics) or virtual actions (e.g. chat bots).
 Machine learning algorithms ensure that the information base of the system is continuously updated so that performance of the system is optimised in an iterative process.

-The financial sector plays an important role in financing the green transformation of the European economy.
+The financial sector plays an important role in supporting the green transformation of the European economy.
 A critical assessment of the current regulatory framework for sustainable finance in Europe leads to ambiguous results.
-Although the level of transparency on ESG aspects of financial products has been significantly improved, it is questionable whether the complex, mainly disclosure-oriented architecture is sufficient to mobilise more private capital into sustainable investments.
-It should be discussed whether a minimum Taxonomy ratio or Green Asset Ratio has to be fulfilled to market a financial product as “green”.
-Furthermore, because of the high complexity of the regulation, it could be helpful for the understanding of private investors to establish a simplified green rating, based on the Taxonomy ratio, to facilitate the selection of green financial products.
+Although the level of transparency on environmental, social and governance aspects of financial products has improved significantly, it is questionable whether the complex, mainly disclosure-oriented architecture is sufficient to mobilise more private capital into sustainable investments.
+It should be discussed whether a minimum taxonomy ratio or Green Asset Ratio has to be fulfilled to market a financial product as “green”.
+Furthermore, because of the high complexity of the regulation, it could be helpful for private investors to establish a simplified green rating, based on the taxonomy ratio, to facilitate the selection of green financial products.